miquelperello/Compressor/README.md

 # Compressor

-Java programm able to compress .txt and .ppm files.
+Java programm able to compress and decompress .txt and .ppm files.

 ## What it does
-Compress .txt and .ppm files to a .compressed file and it decompress it to the original file.
+Compress .txt and .ppm files to a .compressed file and it decompress it to the original file using JPEG and LZSS algorithm.

 ## How I built it
-We developed using java sdk 8.
+We developed using java SDK8 and AWT and Swing for the frontend.

 ## Challenges I ran into
 ##### Learn Java.